dshcheung/WDI_HK_9/01-workflow/command-line-lab/readme.md

 #### Requirements

-- From your root directory, create a folder called "my-favorite-things"; you'll use that folder to do the exercises below
+- From your `~/code` create a folder call `labs`
+- Now go to [wdi-hk-9](https://github.com/wdi-hk-9) and create a new repo name `my-favorite-things-yourName`
+- After creating a repo, copy the git link into your clipboard
+- in iterm under the directory `~/code/labs` enter `git clone the-link-in-clipboard my-favorite-things`
+- Then `cd my-favorite-things`

 - Organize your favorite books
   - in the "my-favorite-things" folder, create a folder called "books"